-In the 1780s London became the favoured center for cricket and the Marylebone Cricket Club (MCC), founded in 1787, assumed authority for the laws.
-The last cricket match played on Broadhalfpenny Down was in 1792 and the ground then lay fallow for 116 years.
+In the 1780s London became the favoured center for cricket and the Marylebone Cricket Club (MCC) assumed authority for the laws.
+The last cricket match played on Broadhalfpenny Down was in 1781 and the ground then lay fallow for 125 years.

 Memories of the great deeds of Hambledon's famous cricketers were cherished by many and a move was made to erect a memorial stone to them.
 The great England cricketer and all-round sportsman, C B Fry, took an interest.
 A three-day match between a Hambledon XII, which included Fry, and an All England XII, captained by the legendary G L Jessop, was played from 10th to 12th September at which the memorial stone was unveiled; cricket had returned to Broadhalfpenny Down.